Making Best Use of Your GP Practice

 |Podiatry||Patients can refer themselves for foot and nail care|

-FootcAyr provides a range of toe-nail cutting clinics
+FootcAyr provides a range of toe-nail cutting clinics.
+There is a cost for this service.

 |Community Link Practitoner||Appointments can be arranged here in the surgery with our community link practitoner||Ask receptionist for details|